6Viper/Vasco-Quiz-P2/README.md

   - A score board simple and friendly displaying player score and in the event get a question wrong a point is given to the other team.
   - Random question large and visible above choices available.
   - Choices from A to D and upon selection background color will change to green if correct option selected or red if incorrect.
+  - Option to reset game before end page(end result).

 ![The Game](assets/images/Gamejs.jpg)

 - __The Game Ends__

-  - The game ends and Player have the options to go back to main page and enter a new name as well to play again, or to go straight into another game.
-We also thank player for playing this special game.
+  - The game ends and Player have the options to go back to main page or to go straight into another game.
+Custom scoreboard present at all times, we also thank player for playing this special game.

 ![End Game](assets/images/Endjs.jpg)

 - __Features Left to Implement__

-  - I would like to add a ranking feature based on names, so can players get a bit competitive and show more insteresting on team knowledge.
+  - I would like to add a ranking feature based on names, so players can get a bit competitive and share with there friends on social media, increasing website visibility.
   - I would like to add sound to correct questions as similar to scoring a goal.